 Example: Tom tells his employer that he injured his shoulder at work the day before.
 The employer tells Tom to try to work the rest of his shift.
 At the end of his shift, the employer fires Tom for violating a company policy.

-Termination is not the only act of discrimination an employer may take against an injured worker.
+Termination is not the only act of discrimination an employer may take against you.
 The employer can take other actions that are considered discrimination, including:

-- requiring injured workers to use vacation time for medical appointments, while allowing others with health issues to use sick time6
+- requiring you to use vacation time for medical appointments, while allowing others with health issues to use sick time6

-- a reduction in salary because of an injury7
+- a reduction in salary because of your injury7

-- refusal to place the employee on an eligible to rehire list8
+- refusal to place you on an eligible to rehire list8

 - a reduction in seniority9

 However, employers that make business decisions that affect all workers equally can avoid a 132a violation.
-An injured worker has to show that he or she is treated differently from other employees that do not have work injuries.10
+You have to show that you are treated differently from other employees that do not have work injuries.10

 For example, there is no 132a discrimination if:

-- the employer terminates an employee if they do not have work within the worker’s permanent work restrictions.11
+- the employer terminates you if they do not have work within your permanent work restrictions.11

-- the employee’s position is eliminated due to economic business conditions.13
+- your position is eliminated due to economic business conditions.13

 Example: Joseph injures his neck at work.
 Joseph’s doctor does not clearly say whether Joseph can go back to work.
 The employer does not let Joseph back to work until the doctor clarifies his opinion.